 Drug addiction takes a toll on marriage.
 It erodes the connection between husband and wife, making it difficult to almost impossible to solve the normal dilemmas that occur between marital partners.
-More times than not, the tension and fighting regarding the drug abuse lead to increased substance abuse, resulting in a vicious cycle that quickly becomes out-of-control, according to the article, "Substance Abuse and Intimate Relationships," published on the American Association for Marriage and Family Therapy website.
+More times than not, the tension and fighting regarding the drug abuse lead to increased substance abuse, resulting in a vicious cycle that quickly becomes out-of-control.
+You may need outside help in order to cope, and to help your husband manage or overcome his addiction.

 Seek professional help to begin the unraveling your co-dependency.
-Getting in touch with your feelings through individual or group therapy such as Nar-Anon or even Al-Anon can assist your ability to set boundaries and take a stand regarding your husband's addiction, according to the article, "Co-Dependency," published on the Mental Health America website.
+Getting in touch with your feelings through individual or group therapy such as Nar-Anon or even Al-Anon can assist your ability to set boundaries and take a stand regarding your husband's addiction.

 Stage an intervention if your husband refuses to get help on his own.
 He is likely to be in denial about his drug addiction and, therefore, is unlikely to seek treatment on his own.
-In this case, an intervention can provide the necessary focus and structure to change the situation before your marriage falls apart completely, according to "Intervention: Help a Loved One Overcome Addiction," published by the Mayo Clinic.
+In this case, an intervention can provide the necessary focus and structure to change the situation before your marriage falls apart completely.

 State specific examples of issues and behaviors as well as how they affected you and your family.
 For example, your children may be suffering with academic difficulties, withdrawal and depression or acting out in an aggressive manner because of the ongoing tension in your home as well as not having an emotionally stable father.
 Tell your husband if you find it nearly impossible to keep food on the table or buy your children clothing and shoes because he has used all our money to feed his addiction.
 Have a treatment plan set up and ready to implement if your husband consents to it.